If you’re contemplating a tweakment, this is what you must know

 But they’re not.

-The makers of toxins, and the makers of other wrinkle-relaxing toxins such as BoCouture, and Dysport/Azzalure, are scrupulous about only supplying their products to medical professionals.
+Three brands of botulinum toxin-A are licenced for cosmetic use in the UK, and their makers are scrupulous about only supplying their products to medical professionals.
 Does that mean that the system is watertight?
 Unfortunately not.
 Unscrupulous practitioners find ways around the system.

 These are classed as medical devices, but they do not need a prescription.
 That means anyone can buy them and inject them.
 Yes, anyone.
 You or I could do it… There are no restrictions on who can take a training course in dermal fillers, and some of these courses are only a day or two long.
 There are no requirements to show competence in injecting fillers before a practitioner sets up in business.